How to tell him that he didn't make you cum (and other sweet nothings)

 1. Do not fake an orgasm

 This does no one any good at all.
 Not you, not him, and not future generations of women or men.
+If you've faked one and are caught in a faking-cycle, there's a way out, boo.
 Do you really want to be part of a relationship based on pretend merging?
 Long-term?
 Don’t rob yourself of real connection.

 2. Do not worry about hurting his feelings!